 If any measurements are going to be combined into an index (or even a mean), what measures will you use and how will they be combined?
 Include either a formula or a precise description of your method.
 If your are using a more complicated statistical method to combine measures (e.g. a factor analysis), you can note that here but describe the exact method in the analysis plan section.

-Survey scores will be combined into one averaged score.
+Survey scores will be combined into one averaged score for sensitivity analysis, otherwise individual answers will be used to calculate skew/kurtosis and number of answers.

 In this section, you will be asked to describe the overall design of your study.
 Remember that this research plan is designed to register a single study, so if you have multiple experimental designs, please complete a separate preregistration.